jcs-elpa/lsp-smart-req/README.md

 [![CI](https://github.com/jcs-elpa/lsp-smart-req/actions/workflows/test.yml/badge.svg)](https://github.com/jcs-elpa/lsp-smart-req/actions/workflows/test.yml)

-With `lsp-auto-configure` flag is on, `lsp-mode` will try to load all packages listed in the variable `lsp-client-packages`.
-It will also load unnecessary packages, that you don't need.
-This package prevent that and make all modules lazy load instead.
-This prevent `lsp-mode` from taking too long on the start up.
+With the `lsp-auto-configure` flag enabled, `lsp-mode` attempts to load all packages listed in `lsp-client-packages`, including ones you may not need.
+This package prevents that by ensuring all modules are lazy-loaded, reducing `lsp-mode`'s startup time.

 ## 🔨 Usage